Syllabus

 Professor Office Hours

-GSI Office Hours
+TA Office Hours

-GSIs will hold office hours throughout the week to answer conceptual, homework, and discussion questions.
+TAs will hold office hours throughout the week to answer conceptual, homework, and discussion questions.

-When requesting help in office hours, please make a ticket at oh.eecs189.org, and have notifications turned on for when a GSI is ready to help answer your question.
+When requesting help in office hours, please make a ticket at oh.eecs189.org, and have notifications turned on for when a TA is ready to help answer your question.
 Please add a note on what question you need help for, so that we can group similar tickets together and get your question answered faster!

 Homework Party

-GSIs will setup tables for each problem, so please sit at the table assigned for the specific problem you’re working on.
+TAs will setup tables for each problem, so please sit at the table assigned for the specific problem you’re working on.
 Not only will this help us get to answer more people’s questions at once (and reduce your wait time), but you’ll also be able to think about solutions together with other students.
 Please keep in mind the Academic Integrity and Collaboration policies below though.

 Grading